 This is a 2.0 miles (3.2 kilometres) walk taking you around the pretty Chiltern village of Bradenham and neighbouring farmland, where the young Benjamin Disraeli spent much of his childhood.
 The two gentle uphill climbs are rewarded by beautiful views across the local Chiltern Countryside of Bradenham village, and towards West Wycombe and Bledlow Ridge.
 The landscape is a classical Chiltern blend of hills topped with beech woodlands, and gently rolling valleys with a mixture of grazed and ploughed fields divided by hedgerows.

 National trust village car park

 From the car park head downhill, on the track you drove up, along the edge of the village green.
 In the summer months, you may encounter a cricket match.
 Please keep an eye out for the ball!
-From this side of the Green, you have an opportunity to see the layout of the unspoilt Chiltern village of Bradenham and its flint and brick cottages.
+From this side of the green, you have an opportunity to see the layout of the unspoilt Chiltern village of Bradenham and its flint and brick cottages.

 Bradenham is a scenic village with cottages clustered around a village green with its notorious sloping cricket pitch.
 The village name is Anglo-Saxon and means 'broad enclosure', referring to the fact that the village sits in a broad valley among the surrounding Chiltern Hills.
 In the Domesday Book of 1086, the village was recorded as ‘Bradeham’.
 The majority of cottages are 18th century, and the area around the green has been designated a conservation area, with 18 listed buildings.
 The entire village of Bradenham is now in the care of the National Trust.

-You are now approaching the Parish Church of St Botolph and the right of it, Bradenham Manor House.
+You are now approaching the Parish Church of St Botolph and the to right of it, Bradenham Manor House.

 The parish church of St Botolph